a-z-listing/a-z-listing/readme.txt

     To load the post object you need to call `$a_z_query->get_the_item_object( 'I understand the issues!' );`.
     **The argument must read exactly as written here to confirm that you understand that this might cause slowness or memory usage problems.**
     *This step is purposely omitted to save memory and try to improve performance.*

+= 2.0.6 =

+* *Personal Note:* Sorry to everyone who upgraded to 2.0.0 thru to 2.0.4 about yet another update.
+I have failed you all by shipping faulty versions to you, and I'm sorry, especially so that you've had to endure so many updates the past two days.
+* Fix widget target post support
+* Fix filtering posts by multiple taxonomy terms
+* Fix styling error causing two or more posts to sometimes appear on the same line
+* Minor style tweak to fix short listings, and long titles
+* Fix broken styling in 2.0.0
+* Fix javascript error on widgets screen

 = 2.0.0 =